oracle-devrel/devo.tutorials/get-started-with-rubyonrails.md

 ### How to install Ruby on Rails on Ubuntu 20.04 with rbenv

 SSH to your VM and run the following commands.
-Make sure to run the commaned with a user that has sudo rights.
+Make sure to run the command with a user that has sudo rights.
 On Ubuntu the `ubuntu` user is usually fine:

 Update apt: